-A serendipitous selection of fifty books, each with a little trivial and textual description as guilty justification for inclusion.
+A serendipitous selection of fifty books, each with a little trivial and textual description as guilty justification for their inclusion.
 (At the bottom of the page is the Official Selection Policy.)
 Categories of books have been constructed, roughly in shape with a particular stage of one’s life – from the nappy littered years of babyhood, the hunt-for-the-kiss sodden years of adolescence, maturity, contrasting moods and emotion, midlife crises, empire building, and the final decline and its denouement.

 Cops & Robbers Janet & Allan Ahlberg; Where the Wild Things Are Maurice Sendak; Stig of the Dump Clive King; The Eagle of the Ninth Rosemary Sutcliff

 Treasure Island Robert Louis Stevenson; Northern Lights Philip Pullman; Rebecca Daphne du Maurier; On the Road Jack Kerouac

 The Member of the Wedding Carson McCullers; Lolita Vladimir Nabokov; Gone to Earth Mary Webb; Evie and Guy Dan Holloway